Visual Art

 Click here if you are feeling lucky!

 (1) A quick note on chronology and time in my practice.
 This chronology applies to the public presentation of the work, not the sprawling and non-linear interior and sometimes immaterial research processes.
-The dates exist for bureacratic clarity, but are not intended to signal the beginning or end of a process.
-For example, a work marked “2023” means certain ideas concretized for public engagement, but much came before that moment and much will come after.
+The dates exist for bureaucratic clarity, but are not intended to signal the beginning or end of a process.
+For example, a work marked “2023” signifies the concretization of certain ideas for public engagement, but much came before that moment and much will come after.
 I imagine my work as a series of networks or even call-and-response.
 I may call in 2002, but may not have the material and immaterial wisdom or methods to respond until years later.

 Leakiness is a politics of intimacy: an invitation to wander and wade in the wet; to touch and make anew what has not been made solid; to [un]know and [un]learn; to return to the scene of presumed certainty for revision.
 Leakiness is a kind of interdisciplinarity, or a yearning to move, to be alive in many ways - to be without the grasp of a body of knowledge or a narrative arc.
 It is to be imminent in ways that exceed the predictability of a singular discipline.